-Understanding the personality types and natural behavioural preferences of job candidates can both substantially enhance your candidate selection and pre-employment screening process, and be an invaluable instrument for the smooth integration and successful start of a new high-ranking manager or a team member.
+Understanding the personality types and natural behavioural preferences of job candidates can both substantially enhance your candidate selection and pre-employment screening process, and be an invaluable instrument for smooth integration and successful start of a new high-ranking manager or a team member.

-When interviewing a job candidate, you as a hiring manager or human resources professional (or your company’s hiring and human resources managers) face the challenge of knowing nothing about the personality of the candidate you are about to meet.
+When interviewing a job candidate, you as a hiring manager or human resources professional (or your company’s hiring and human resources managers) face the challenge of knowing nothing about personality of the candidate you are about to meet.
 What questions should you ask during an interview to reveal the candidate’s strengths, and to probe at any weak areas?
 Will he or she get along with your team members?
 Will he or she get along with you?
 What about with your boss?
 Will the candidate bring personality strengths to the table that the current team might be lacking?
 How will you ensure the successful integration of a new team member or ensure a promoted employee succeeds in a new role?
 This is where assessing the personality of your candidates with the Jung Typology Profiler for Workplace comes in handy.

 What is the Jung Typology Profiler for Workplace™ (JTPW)?

 The Jung Typology Profiler for Workplace™ is the professional version of the Jung Typology Test.
-It is specifically created to address the needs of the workplace and is aimed at organizations and business users.
+JTPW™ assessment is designed for application in the workplace and is aimed at organizations and business users.
 JTPW™ personality assessment is offered from our HRPersonality.com website.

 Personality Assessment of Job Candidates

-Assessments with JTPW are commonly used by organizations for the comprehensive assessment of job candidates (both prospective employees and internal candidates up for promotion), as a part of the pre-employment screening or succession planning process.
+Assessments with JTPW are commonly used by organizations for comprehensive personality assessment of job candidates - both prospective employees and internal candidates up for promotion, as part of the pre-employment screening or succession planning process.
 It comes in handy when:

 - a candidate’s propensity toward certain behaviours and soft skills is critical for the job, and/or

 - the smooth and effective integration of the candidate into the existing team and organization’s culture is important

 With JTPW, you will obtain: